 - Absence of pain contributes to the development of Charcot foot (see below), which further impairs the ability to sustain pressure.

-- Motor fibre abnormalities lead to undue physical stress, the development of further anatomical deformities (arched foot, clawing of toes), and contribute to the development of infection.
+- Motor fibre abnormalities lead to undue physical stress and to the development of further anatomical deformities (arched foot, clawing of toes), and contribute to the development of infection.

 - When infection complicates a foot ulcer, the combination can be limb-threatening or life-threatening.